Git Commit Push PR

 Section titled “Step 3: Check for existing PR”Use the current branch and existing PR check from context.
 If the branch is empty, report detached HEAD and stop.

 If the PR check returned state: OPEN, note the URL — this is the existing-PR flow.
 Continue to Step 4 and 5 (commit any pending work and push), then go to Step 7 to ask whether to rewrite the description.
-Only run Step 6 (which generates a new description via ce-pr-description) if the user confirms the rewrite; Step 7’s existing-PR sub-path consumes the {title, body_file} that Step 6 produces.
+Only run Step 6 (which generates a new description) if the user confirms the rewrite; Step 7’s existing-PR sub-path uses the title and body file that Step 6 produces.
 Otherwise (no open PR), continue through Steps 6, 7, and 8 in order.

 Step 4: Branch, stage, and commit